gunjak/Chatbot_With_History/README.md

-# Chatbot with Memory Using LangChain and OpenAI
+# Chatbot with Memory Using LangChain